Geographic-style maps with a local novelty distance help navigate the materials space: Methods: invariant-based novelty distance metric

 \subsection{Generically complete and continuous structural invariants}

-Definition~\ref{dfn:PDD} reminds us of the Pointwise Distance Distribution (PDD), which suffices together with a lattice to reconstruct any generic periodic point set $S\subset\R^3$ up to isometry by \cite[Theorem 4.4]{widdowson2022resolving}.
-Generic means any set apart from a singular subspace of measure 0, e.g. almost any tiny perturbation of atoms makes every crystal generic.
+Definition~\ref{dfn:PDD} reminds us of the Pointwise Distance Distribution (PDD), which suffices together with a lattice to reconstruct any generic periodic point set $S\subset\R^3$ under isometry by \cite[Theorem 4.4]{widdowson2022resolving} and \cite[Theorem~5.8]{widdowson2026pointwise}.
+Generic means any set apart from a singular subspace of measure 0, e.g. almost any noise makes every crystal generic.

 The PDD is a matrix of inter-point distances and is stronger than the Pair Distribution Function (PDF) \cite{terban2022structural} in the sense that PDD can be simplified to PDF but distinguishes homometric structures \cite{patterson1939homometric} that have the same PDF \cite[section~3]{widdowson2022resolving}.